The Department of Communication Sciences and Disorders serves to fulfill its mission in educating students who will become leading clinical

 orders pertaining thereto.

 Occasionally, students may encounter an issue related to an academic course or practicum assignment which they wish to petition or grieve.
 The first step is to discuss the situation with the course instructor or supervisor.
 If the issue is not satisfactorily resolved in the student’s view, the next step is to discuss the issue with the student’s academic advisor (academic issue) or clinical advisor (clinical issue).
+If the advisor is unable to resolve the issue adequately, the student should discuss it with the Graduate Director (MS-Res), the Director of Student Education (MS-DE), or the Director of External Practicum (if the problem regards an external practicum site).
 If the issue continues to be of concern, the student should submit in writing the petition/grievance to the Department chair.

 The Department chair will take the issue to the COMD faculty and then respond with the faculty’s decision to the student in writing.
 Should the issue remain a concern, the student then should follow the guidelines set forth by the Arnold School of Public Health.
 If the decision at the School level is not to the student’s expectations, the student may complete the form on the Graduate School website, following the directions and procedures outlined on the form and the site.